ConductionNL/commonground-gateway/docs/features.md

 #Features
-The web gateway is designed as an feature rich's solution to quickly developing prograsive web applications.
+The web gateway is designed as an feature rich solution to quickly developing progressive web applications.
 ##Sources
 Sources form the beating heart of the gateway.
 A source represents an external API (be it either registered or microservice in nature) that might be exposed through the web gateway.
 Adding an API as a source WILL NOT cause that API to be exposed.
 API’s might be added manually our through discovery, discovery methods currently on the roadmap are NLX, Autorisatie Component and Generic Kubernetes services.